 Helicopter Sightseeing Flight

-A particularly impressive way to explore the districts of Dubai is by helicopter.
+A particularly impressive way to explore the districts of Dubai is by a helicopter flight.
 A bird's eye view of the city of superlatives awaits you.
 From above you will see every corner of Dubai and above all, you will get a perfect overview of the city.

 Guided City Tour